Tag Archives: Positive Change

 Finance – what did you learn about finance?
 Did your financial situation improve?
 Did your financial situation disimprove?

-Social Life/Recreation – what did you learn about socialising and recreation?
+Fun/Experiences – what did you learn about socialising and recreation?
 Did you have enough fun & recreation?

 Environment – what did you learn about your environment ?
 Did your environment improve or disimprove?
 For me, environment relates to my home and also our planet, both are of immense importance to me and bring me happiness and joy.